girishji/vimcomplete/README.md

 `urlComplete`|`Boolean`|Complete http links in entirety.
 Useful when typing same url multiple times.
 Default is `false`.

 Options are enabled using global function `g:VimCompleteOptionsSet()`.
-Here is an example of how you can enable and configure completion modules.
+Here is an example of how you can enable and configure completion sources.

 ```
 vim9script